sailajapappala/XGB-PClim-Model/USAGE_GUIDE.md

 * The example data in `input.csv` are provided for demonstration purposes only and may be deleted or replaced with your own data.
 * Each row is treated as an independent sample and will receive its own MAT and MAP predictions.
 * There is no fixed limit on the number of samples that can be processed in a single run; the practical limit depends on available computer memory and processing resources.
+* The model was developed using modern soil geochemical datasets.
+Predictions for samples with oxide compositions substantially outside the range represented in the training data should be interpreted with caution.

 # 4. Running Predictions on Your Own Data
 ## Recommended Method for Beginners
+The example data included in `input.csv` are provided for demonstration purposes only.
+You may delete all example rows and replace them entirely with your own samples.

 1. Open `input.csv` in the `data` folder.
 2. Replace the example rows with your own sample data (or append additional samples).
 3. Ensure that the required oxide column names remain unchanged.